 - Built-in features

 Magento has everything you need to start running your business right away.
-Developer packed it with various eCommerce features.
-We will only crack down the most essential features that this platform offers, and they are:
+Developers packed it with various eCommerce features.
+We will only crack down on the most essential features that this platform offers, and they are:

 - Integrated Checkout, Payment, and Shipping: includes more payment sources for greater flexibility.